garrettleising/ZshDotfiles/README.md

 # CustomZshProfile
-Custom zsh profile with aliases and themes
+Custom zsh profile with aliases and themes that I use